Even for Italians — even with great expectations — the stunning city in the heart of Western Europe doesn’t disappoint.

 After all, it is the Eternal City.

-- Dario De Santis is a longtime Outpost contributor and European travel guide.
+- Dario De Santis is an Outpost contributor and European travel guide.
 Check out more of his adventures here.